scio-labs/inkathon/README.md

 ## Customization

 There are multiple places where you need to insert your actual project name & identifier.
-I highlighted most of these occurences with a `/* TODO */` comment in the code.
+I highlighted most of these occurrences with a `/* TODO */` comment in the code.
 When installing the `todo-tree` plugin [listed above](#vscode-setup) you can easily replace them one by one.

-Additionally, there are the following un-highlighted occurences:
+Additionally, there are the following un-highlighted occurrences:

 - The name of the `.vscode/*.code-workspace` file
 - The package names within `package.json`, `packages/frontend/package.json`, and `packages/contracts/package.json`